-It seems like just yesterday when my wife and I had our anniversary.
+My wife and I recently celebrated our wedding anniversary.
 I was not able to be with her at that time because I had to come here.
-I just want to celebrate our anniversary with my wife.
+I just want to celebrate our wedding anniversary with my wife.
 If it wasn't for my wife, I don't think I would be able to be here.
-So thank you, wife.
-I love you.
-Thank you, Mr. Speaker.
+Thank you, wife; I love you. (interpretation ends) Thank you, Mr. Speaker.